bballagh/profile-hyde/index.md

 Hi!
 Thanks for visiting my professional website.
 My name is Brooke Ballagh and I am a [Journalism and Mass Communication](http://clas.uiowa.edu/sjmc/) major at [The University of Iowa](https://uiowa.edu).

 Through the many journalism courses I have taken, I have discovered my passion of producing broadcast television.
 My dream is to be a producer at a TV station in Chicago where I would deliver fair and honest news to TV viewers.
-As a student broadcast producer, I am organized, kind, and up-to-date, and these characterists set me apart from other journalists in the broadcast news industry
+I consider myself a organized, kind, and up-to-date person who wants to inform people about what is happening in the world.

+Thanks for taking the time to explore my website.

 ### Social media